Francis Conyngham, 2nd Baron Conyngham: Biography

 Burton was the eldest of two sons born to politician Francis Burton of County Clare by his wife, Mary (née Conyngham).
-His paternal grandfather, also named Francis Burton (1640–1714), sat in the Irish parliament for Ennis from 1691–1714.
-Originally a branch of the Musards, Lords of Stavely, the Burton family settled in Richmond, Yorkshire after the Norman conquest.
+His paternal grandfather, also named Francis Burton (1640–1714), sat in the Irish parliament for Ennis from 1691 to 1714.
+Originally a branch of the Musards, Lords of Stavely, the Burton family settled in Richmond, Yorkshire after the Norman Conquest.
 Sir Edward Burton (1442–1524), knighted by Edward IV in 1460 after the Second Battle of St Albans, settled in Longnor, Shropshire.
 His descendant Thomas Burton moved to Ireland in 1610.

 On his maternal side, his great-grandfather was Lt.-Gen. Sir Albert Conyngham.
 His ancestors, Scottish Protestants whose name was spelt Cunningham, had come to Ireland during the Plantation of Ulster.
 His grandfather was Major General Henry Conyngham, who claimed significant lands in County Meath, including Slane Castle.
 Burton's uncle Henry Conyngham served in the Irish and British Parliaments.

 He was created Baron Conyngham of Mount Charles in 1753 and Viscount Conyngham in 1756.
 On 4 January 1781, he was further elevated as Earl Conyngham and additionally created Baron Conyngham, this time with a special remainder to his eldest nephew.
 All the titles were in the Peerage of Ireland.

 He was a Member of Parliament (MP) in the Irish House of Commons for Killybegs from 1753 until 1761.
-He then represented Clare between 1761 and 1768, a seat previously held by his father.
+He then represented County Clare between 1761 and 1768, a seat previously held by his father.

 When Earl Conyngham died childless on 3 April 1781, all the titles expired, except the barony, which Burton inherited.
 He changed his surname to Conyngham by royal license on 3 May 1781.

 Conyngham was the elder brother of William Burton Conyngham, who inherited his uncle's estates in Slane and Donegal.
 When he died in 1796, he left the estates to his eldest nephew, Henry.